mohammadFeiz/aio-apis/README.md

 id | string | A unique identifier for the API instance.
-Helps in isolate caches. token | string | Authorization token used for authenticated requests. lang | 'en' or 'fa'. default is 'en' (Optional) | Language setting for requests, useful for localization. handleErrorMessage | (response) => string | A function that extracts and returns the error message from the server response.
+Helps in isolate caches. token | string | Authorization token used for authenticated requests. lang | 'en' or 'fa'. default is 'en' (Optional) | Language setting for requests, useful for localization. handleErrorMessage | (response) => string | Extracts the error message from the server response.
+This will call for all requests of class.

 ```typescript
 constructor() {